 What’s the first thing to work on after starting your art business online?
 A logo, business name, branding?
 Of course not!
 It’s sales.
-As an art business owner, finding your first customer and making a sale is a more crucial step than anything else.
+As a business owner, finding your first customer and making a sale is a more crucial step than anything else.

 All these questions are starting to make you anxious.
 Don’t worry!
 Let’s go through this problem of finding clients step-by-step and bring you a solution!
 Read along to find out how to promote your art business online and find your first customer.